Childhood Practice Level 5

 Number of days per week

 - 16 hours of class contact per week.

-- We recommend an additional 3 hours per week of self-study
+- We recommend that you will need an additional 3 hours per week of self-study.

 - We will make every effort to provide your chosen course at your chosen campus.